Skyrealms of Jorune: Reception

 In Issue 20 of The Games Machine, Paul Reid called the game "a wonderfully complex world where the fantastic, the futuristic and the simply bizarre mingle to create a richness of opportunities for adventure."
 He especially liked the illustrations, calling them "the most striking feature [...] they add to a high overall standard of presentation."
 Although Reid didn't like the lack of an index, he concluded, "SkyRealms Of Jorune offers a wealth of material for your money, and presents a setting which is both unusual and convincing in its imaginative richness.
 A really striking game that every roleplayer should try."

+In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan called this a "bad news, good news" game: The bad news was that the game mechanics were "adequate at best ... and ambiguous at worst", and the game was "playable, but not without effort, and I suspect the fuzzy rules will discourage most beginners."
+The good news was its "remarkable fantasy setting, second only to Empire of the Petal Throne in originality, details and texture."
+Swan concluded by giving the game a solid rating of 3 out of 4, saying, "the setting is startlingly different from those typical of fantasy RPGs, making it well worth the purchase for anyone who's bored with endless variations of medieval Europe."

+Stephan Wieck reviewed the Third Edition of Skyrealms of Jorune in White Wolf #33 (September/October 1992), rating it a 4 out of 10 and stated that "For those diehard fans still playing the second edition, the third edition doesn't really offer much that's new beyond more description of the cultures of Jorune's intelligent races and some new Earth-tec."

-In a 1996 readers' poll conducted by Arcane magazine to determine the 50 most popular roleplaying games of all time, Skyrealms of Jorune was ranked 30th.
+In a 1996 readers' poll conducted by the UK games magazine Arcane to determine the 50 most popular roleplaying games of all time, Skyrealms of Jorune was ranked 30th.
 Editor Paul Pettengale commented: "Bonkers.
 Okay, so it is a good game in terms of atmosphere, system structure, presentation and the depth of the background, but it's bonkers."

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath called this game "one of the most relentlessly strange and difficult to pronounce RPGs ever made."
+To its detriment, Horvath pointed out "The system is clunky and skill-based, full of inconsistencies, and peppered with reference charts that border on terrifying."
+But Horvath set that aside, commenting, "What Skyrealms succeeds at, better than any other RPG setting, is an aggressive pursuit of alienness ...
+The layering of details creates a kind of self-reinforcing veracity out of the collage of fictional facts."
+Horvath concluded, "This approach to world design is most rewarding when building worlds that are far outside the bounds of what genre conventions teach players to expect ...
+Details have the power to transform worlds that should be baffling into worlds that are endlessly intriguing."